WebOrigami/docs/content/language/expressions.md

 ### Trailing slashes

-Paths in Origami follow a [trailing slash convention](http://localhost:5000/async-tree/interface.html#trailing-slash-convention):

-- If a trailing slash is present, then the value is definitely a traversable subtree.
-- If a trailing slash is not present, the value may or may not be a subtree.
-That is, a tree isn’t obligated to append slashes to any or all of its keys for traversable subtrees.

-In practice, when writing a path for a folder, you have the _option_ to end the path with a trailing slash.
+Paths in Origami follow a [trailing slash convention](/async-tree/interface.html#trailing-slash-convention).
+When writing a path for a folder, you have the _option_ to end the path with a trailing slash.
 If your project includes a folder called "markdown", both of these paths will find the folder:

 ```
 markdown